 Take a look at the Marble Refinishing Kit:

 The kit has been put together in a 4-step process with everything required to remove scratching and etching from polished marble surfaces.
 With a roll of paper towel, a cup of water and about 15 minutes of labour you can reverse those kitchen mishaps!

 - 4oz Marble polishing cream #1

 - Two white nylon polishing pads

 The Marble Refinishing Process:

-For this demonstration, we let some orange juice sit on a sealed polished marble tile for about 5 minutes.
+For this demonstration, we let some acidic cleaning liquids sit on a sealed polished marble tile for about 5 minutes.
 There was light marble etch marks as soon as it was wiped up.
 It’s amazing how fast the acid works!

 1) The first step to repair the marble tile etching is to sand down the surface with a twelve hundred grit wet grinding pad.
 Moderate pressure is required in this step – using water, 25-50 circular strokes over the affected area will remove etching damage caused by acidic cleaners or liquids and light scratches from wear and tear.
 Be sure to grind as little an area as possible, as we will have to polish everywhere the grinding pad touched.

-4) Clean the marble using the included stone cleaner and water; dry the marble surface with paper towel.
+3) Clean the marble using the included stone cleaner and water; dry the marble surface with a paper towel.

 Please feel free to take photos of your marble scratch and stain removals.